Get a Free Quote

 Summary: The Production Workflow

 True transparency means providing a clear, tangible map of how your product journeys from roll of cloth to finished garment.
-Below is the detailed, standardized protocol for our MTM orders, illustrating the deliberate pace and layered checks designed for quality:
+Below is the detailed, standardized protocol for our orders, illustrating the deliberate pace and layered checks designed for quality:

 Table: The Light Source Production Protocol